Liturkey/Liturkey/README.md

 ### Hi there 👋

+I'm a developer from a heart of the Europe - Czechia. 🌍 I study on @pslib-cz.

+- 🔭 I’m currently working on @smworkscz

 <!--
 **Liturkey/Liturkey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.